Languages of the United States: French (1.18 million speakers; 2.07 million including Haitian Creole)

 French language distribution in the United States.

 French is the seventh most spoken language in the United States according to the 2020 ACS.
 It is the fourth most common if Haitian Creole (a French-based dialect that is not mutually intelligible with standard French) is combined and counted as French.
 The ACS lists Haitian Creole separately from French, which encompasses standard French, Louisiana Creole, and Louisiana Cajun varieties.
 In the United States, French is spoken mainly by the Louisiana Creole, native French, Cajun, and French-Canadian populations, along with more recent immigrants from Haiti.
 It is widely spoken in Maine, New Hampshire, Vermont, and in Louisiana, with notable Francophone enclaves in St. Clair County, Michigan, many rural areas of the Upper Peninsula of Michigan and the northern San Francisco Bay area.
 Because of its legacy in Louisiana, that state is served by the Council for the Development of French in Louisiana (CODOFIL), the only state agency in the United States whose mission is to serve a linguistic population.
 In October 2018, Louisiana became the first U.S. state to join the Organisation Internationale de la Francophonie.

 Three varieties of French developed within what is now the United States in colonial times including Louisiana French, Missouri French, and New England French (essentially a variant of Canadian French).
 French is the second-most-spoken language in the states of Louisiana and Maine.
 The largest French-speaking communities in the United States reside in Northeast Maine; Hollywood and Miami, Florida; New York City; certain areas of rural Louisiana; and small minorities in Vermont and New Hampshire.
 Many of the New England communities are connected to the dialect found across the border in Quebec or New Brunswick.
-More than 13 million Americans possess primary French heritage, but only 2 million speak French, or any regional creoles and variations language at home.
+More than 13 million Americans possess primary French heritage, but only 2 million speak French, regional French creoles, or other varieties of the language at home.
 The largest concentration of French speakers in the country is in Louisiana.